 Amy JJ, Tripathi V. Contraception for women: an evidence based overview.
 BMJ.
 2009;339:b2895.doi:10.1136/bmj.b2895.

 Mørch LS, Løkkegaard E, Andreasen AH, Krüger-Kjaer L, Lidegaard O. Hormone therapy and ovarian cancer.
 JAMA.
 2009;302:298-305.

-Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Redmond, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
+Health Solutions, Ebix, Inc.